 What do we archive?

-Poems, cross-overs with other series, alternate universe (AU), satire etc. are all welcome – but no slash.
+Poems, cross-overs with other series, alternate universe (AU), satire etc. are all welcome – but no slash (explicit consensual sex between two women or two men).
 If your story has adult material or graphic violence etc, label it as such, please, to help your readers make an informed choice.
 Both LancerLovers and Lancer FanFiction archive completed stories only, so no WIPs.
 If you have stories in a series do let us know what you want the series to be called.
 Where possible, your stories will be listed in their series, so it’s important we have a series title.

 DO tell us if your story is an episode tag, or a crossover with another western, an AU of some sort.
 We will probably catch this ourselves, but we can’t guarantee it.